We run events about user experience design and related topics - service design, customer experience, UX within agile, mobile design and more.

 We try to find ways to make the conference great for both introverts and extraverts, and try to include social events that are not just about drinking alcohol in noisy places (though we do have some of those).
 We're still exploring this, and as it usually involves other people running activities (we are not getting up for an early-morning run!) some conferences we do better than others.
 But we are at least thinking about it!

-Our events are designed and run by Donna Spencer and Steve Baty.
+Our events are designed and run by Steve Baty.
 Sarah Boyd is our event manager, and Ricky Onsman is our communications guy.
-Danielle Moulton maintains our registration system.
-And our teen helpers do much of the website content work and processing of audio.
+All with the support of our family and friends.

 The boring bit